Welcome to saSPT’s documentation!

 There are a lot of great SPT analysis tools out there.
 We found it useful to

-write saspt
+write saspt because:

 it is simple and flexible enough to accommodate a wide variety of underlying stochastic models;